 \section{Data}

 Our dataset consists of a total of 6,693 real doctor-patient conversations recorded in a clinical setting using distant microphones of varying quality.
 The recordings have an average duration of 9min 28s and have a verbatim transcript of 1,500 words on average (written by the experts).
 Both the audio and the transcript are de-identified (by removing the identifying information) with digital zeros and \texttt{[de-identified]} tags, respectively.
-The sentences in the transcript are grounded to the audio with the timestamps of its first and last word.
+The sentences in the transcript are grounded to the audio with the timestamps of their first and last words.

 The transcript of the conversations are annotated with summaries and Medication Regimen tags (MR tags), both grounded using the timestamps of the sentences from the transcript deemed relevant by the expert annotators, refer to Table \ref{tab:data}.
 The transcript for a typical conversation can be quite long, and not easy for many of the high performing deep learning models to act on.
 Moreover, the medical information about a concept/condition/entity can change during the conversation after a significant time gap.
-For example, dosage of a medication can be different when discussing current medication the patient is on vs when they are prescribed a different dosage.
-Hence, we have annotations, that are grounded to a short segment of the transcript.
+For example, the dosage of a medication can be different when discussing current medication the patient is on, versus when they are prescribed a different dosage.
+For this reason, we have annotations, that are grounded to a short segment of the transcript.

-The summaries (\#words - $\mu = 9.7; \sigma = 10.1$) are medically relevant and local.
+The summaries (\#words - $\mu$=9.7; $\sigma$=10.1) are medically relevant and local.
 The MR tags are also local and are of the form \{\texttt{Medication Name}, \texttt{Dosage}, \texttt{Frequency}\}.
-If dosage ($\mu = 2.0; \sigma = 0$) or frequency ($\mu = 2.1; \sigma = 1.07$) information for a medication is not present in a grounded sentence, the corresponding field in the MR tag will be marked as `none'.
+If dosage ($\mu$=2.0; $\sigma$=0) or frequency ($\mu$=2.1; $\sigma$=1.07) information for a medication is not present in a grounded sentence, the corresponding field will be `none'.